AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 8 (Nov 6 - 10)

 Did not accomplish the goal set last week.
 Had other project in computer science and other classes, so I had no time to complete the goal correctly.

+#### Week 9 (Nov 13 - 17)

+Added program status: "Successfully opened file at: ..." and "There was a problem generating the new file.
+Make sure of file is a spreadsheet file."